 Read the latest information available for you and your clients.

-Our priority is to ensure we are in the best possible position to provide our customers and clients with continuity of service, regardless of the circumstances in which the UK leaves the EU and the terms of any trade agreement which exists between the UK and the EU once the implementation period comes to an end.
+Our priority is to ensure we are in the best possible position to provide our customers and clients with continuity of service, regardless of the scope and terms of any FTA which takes effect between the UK and the EU when the transition period comes to an end.

 The information on this site is for qualified financial advisers and must not be relied on by anyone else.
 If you're not an adviser, please go to our customer website for more information about our products and services.

 The withdrawal agreement is now in place and we’ve entered an ‘implementation period’ until 31st December 2020.
 Existing EU law will continue to apply, including existing pass-porting rights.
 As a result, the Temporary Permissions Regime will now take effect from the 31st December 2020.
 The window for notification is currently closed although the FCA has confirmed it will open again later in the year.You can read the latest FCA update from 31st January 2020.

 The FCA introduced a Temporary Permissions Regime (TPR) as part of no-deal Brexit planning.
 This lets investment managers with funds domiciled in the European Economic Area (EEA) continue to operate in the UK in the event of a no deal Brexit.
 Typically these funds will have the prefix LUX (Luxembourg) or IE (Ireland) ISIN prefixes on our platforms.

 To qualify for the TPR, the investment manager must register its fund(s) with the FCA on or before 30 October 2019.
 Registration must be made at fund level, not in aggregate as a fund manager.